D00479632/SeniorProject/README.md

 - Expanded support for more game mechanics
 - Additional language support for broader accessibility

-## Contributions
-Contributions are welcome!
-If you'd like to contribute, please submit a pull request or open an issue on the project's repository.

-## Contact
-For questions or suggestions, feel free to reach out via the project's GitHub repository.

 ---
 Note: This is not the final README, as some aspects of the project may change throughout development.